Interpretable User Satisfaction Estimation for Conversational Systems with Large Language Models: Evaluation

-\textbf{Pattern Variance for Different Conversational Systems.} Figure~\ref{fig:pattern_variance} reports the satisfaction and dissatisfaction rubric items summarized from the Bing Copilot dataset in the top row, and the bottom row shows the rubric items learned from the MWOZ dataset.
+Figure~\ref{fig:pattern_variance} reports the satisfaction and dissatisfaction rubric items summarized from the Bing Copilot dataset in the top row, and the bottom row shows the rubric items learned from the MWOZ dataset.
 Different types of conversational patterns can be observed for the two different conversational systems.
 Each bar indicates the distribution of the number of times that each rubric item appears in a conversation.
 Because Bing Copilot is a general-purpose conversational system, the summarized rubric items are general conversational patterns.
 The detailed description of each Bing Copilot rubric item is shown in Table~\ref{tab:copilot_rubric} in Appendix~\ref{app:rubrics}.
 In contrast, since MWOZ is a booking chatbot, some satisfaction patterns, e.g. booking confirmation or dissatisfaction patterns and plan adaption, are specific to the booking chatbot.
 The descriptions for each rubric item learned from the MWOZ dataset are listed in Table~\ref{tab:mwoz_rubric} in Appendix~\ref{app:rubrics}.

-Similarly, different conversational systems have different service targets, and, therefore, the reasons causing user satisfaction/dissatisfaction are related to the target of the system.
-Because Bing Copilot is a general-purpose Question-Answering system, the inaccuracy of the information contributes to a large portion of the dissatisfaction.
-While MWOZ is a booking-reservation system, most of the dissatisfaction comes from lack of proactivity or compromise preference, which means that users have to actively search or choose an option which is less expected.
+Similarly, different conversational systems have different service targets, and therefore, the reasons causing user satisfaction or dissatisfaction are related to the target of the system.
+Because Bing Copilot is a general-purpose question-answering system, inaccurate information contributes to a larger portion of dissatisfaction.
+While MWOZ is a booking-reservation system, more of the dissatisfaction is due to a lack of proactivity or a compromise in preference, which means that users have to actively search or choose an option that is less preferred.